 This is the Victorious Loser.
-He may have lost on the outside, but in the inside, he certainly is victorious...
-In many ways, this can mean his personality and conviction remains intact despite going through the conga lines of Humiliation or Trauma, or maybe the losses he suffers have no long-term bearing on his life, and he can go on living the way he is, the way he originally wanted.
-Perhaps he realizes that the things on the outside doesn't matter much compared to what's inside, or perhaps there is a greater good to be achieved by accepting the humiliation in full brunt, or perhaps he fears that achieving that victory comes at the cost of his personality or mentality and he wants to preserve them all, or perhaps despite his death, his philosophies will prevail, so while he might be on the backfoot at first (or dead), he will ultimately be the one who has the last laugh, as those who ridicule him would end up miserable, or unable to achieve their goal.
+He may have lost on the outside, but on the inside, he is victorious, and he knows it.
+Maybe his personality and conviction remains intact despite going through the conga lines of Humiliation or Trauma, or maybe the losses he suffers have no long-term bearing on his life, and he can go on living the way he does.
+Perhaps he realizes that the things on the outside don't matter as much as what's inside, or perhaps there is a greater good to be achieved by taking the loss as it is.
+It's even possible that he fears that achieving victory comes at the cost of his personality or mentality, and he wants to preserve them both, or perhaps despite his death, his philosophies will prevail, so while he might be on the backfoot at first (or dead), he will ultimately be the one who has the last laugh, as those who ridicule him would end up miserable, or unable to achieve their goal.

 Honor Before Reason may be this, from the character's point of view.

 - Mikagami Tokiya in Flame of Recca, in the second half of the manga, had two cases of defeat and humiliation, turning into a Distressed Dude.
 All this could've been rectified had he been more cruel, like the way he was in the past, but doing so would turn him into a Revenge-obsessed man that he has refused to embrace in the end of the first half.
 This is later shown when one of the Quirky Miniboss Squad commented that by letting go of vengeance and also his suicidal tendencies, he is way stronger, and in the end, he avoids the mistake of killing his own grandfather and evolved into a more mature person in general.